Disbandment of the RNZAF air combat force: The Deal of the Century

+New Zealand First Member Ron Mark affirmed NZ Firsts proposals to rescind the F-16 deal, as well as a third Anzac-class frigate, preferring to focus on the development of the New Zealand Army.
+This would be done through the proposed reintroduction of compulsory military service and investment in facilities, equipment and training.

-Disbandment actions under Helen Clark and the Fifth Labour Government
+Helen Clark and the Fifth Labour Government

 Cancellation of the F-16 Deal

-In the 1999 general election, the Helen Clark-led Labour Party defeated the National Party, becoming the largest single party in the House of Representatives.
-Labour formed a minority coalition government with the left-leaning Alliance party, supported by the Green Party.
+Helen Clark led the New Zealand Labour Party to success in the 1999 New Zealand General Election, forming a coalition government with the left-leaning Green Party and Alliance Party.
+Following the election, President of the United States Bill Clinton attempted to shore up the deal, as reported by Flight International.

+Flight International further reported that in the fallout of the election, Russian aircraft company Sukhoi reportedly offered an alternative proposal for the lease of an unspecified number of Sukhoi Su-30 multirole fighters and supporting equipment, undercutting the F-16 deal.

 The new government commissioned Derek Quigley to review the F-16 deal on 20 December 1999.
 Quigley's report was published on 6 March 2000.
 The report was critical of a lack of proper processes in determining defence acquisition priorities, and noted that multiple top-priority projects had not yet had funding allocated.
 Quigley recommended "that the New Zealand Government consider approaching the US Government with a view to renegotiating the current F-16 package to include a lesser number of aircraft" and that defence procurement processes be improved more broadly.

 On 20 March 2000 Clark announced the cancellation of the F-16 deal.
 She stated that while reducing the number of F-16s as recommended by Quigley would have moderated the funding pressure the lease posed for the defence budget, "it would not have removed it".
 She also noted that while the lease deal was a bargain, "the mere existence of a bargain at a sale is not a reason for buying it".
 Clark stated that the Government would focus on improving priority-setting in the defence budget, which would include consideration of whether the air combat force should be retained.
-Opinion polls found that most New Zealanders supported the decision to cancel the F-16 deal.